Google tackles Facebook in India with hyper-local social network

 "General social networking is dominated by Facebook and peer-to-peer messaging by WhatsApp," says Brandon Verblow, a New York-based analyst at Forrester Research.
 "However opportunities for local networking have not yet been fully exploited."

-Google researchers spent two years roaming college campuses, bus stops, neighborhood parks and people's living rooms to build and refine the app.
+Google researchers spent two years roaming college campuses, bus stops, neighbourhood parks and people's living rooms to build and refine the app.
 They encountered the same theme over and over in localities of Delhi, Jaipur, Mathura, Ahmadabad and Mumbai.
-As in so many countries, the age-old neighorhood network had broken down as people moved around for jobs or college.
-Add in the long work hours and commutes, and nobody knew their neighbors anymore.
-"Life is happening close to home for most people even as urbanization reshapes cities in India and countries in Asia, Latin America and Africa," says Josh Woodward, a group product manager with the Next Billion Users team.
+As in so many countries, the age-old neighbourhood network had broken down as people moved around for jobs or college.
+Add in the long work hours and commutes, and nobody knew their neighbours anymore.
+"Life is happening close to home for most people even as urbanisation reshapes cities in India and countries in Asia, Latin America and Africa," says Josh Woodward, a group product manager with the Next Billion Users team.

 After creating a beta version of the app, Google testers walked door to door asking Indians to install it, then returned to sit down in living rooms to gather feedback.
 When women said they wouldn't want strangers to store their photos, Google decided users wouldn't be able to enlarge pictures or save them.
 People didn't want intrusive interactions with others so there is no direct-messaging feature.
 For location, Neighbourly displays the name of the neighborhood.
 The app is less than 7 MB in size, making it easier to use on older or cheaper smartphones.

-Neighbourly relies heavily on what Google has learned from its search and digital assistant offerings.
-A third of searches in India are already voice-activated, so Neighbourly lets users ask questions verbally in their local language.
-The app provides helpful question starters such as "Where can I find…" "Who is the best…" or "Can you recommend…" to obviate the need for typing.

-The app uses familiar social networking techniques.
-Much the way Uber passengers can rate drivers, Neighbourly users accumulate credibility scores based on how others rank their responses.
-High-ranked answers bubble to the top.
-Similar to Facebook, Q&As can be bookmarked for later, and users can follow a question (but not a person).
-Users can swipe left or right on the top 15 questions and responses served by the app, helping background algorithms understand each person's needs.
-People whose answers are constantly up-voted receive points, akin to LinkedIn referrals.

-Google executives were quietly thrilled when users compared Neighbourly favorably to the ancient Indian concept of Karma, whereby one's actions determine a person's fate.
+Google executives were quietly thrilled when users compared Neighbourly favourably to the ancient Indian concept of karma, whereby one's actions determine a person's fate.
+BLOOMBERG